alexjlockwood/roll-off-club/docs/index.md

 This [**section**](advanced/index.md) gives more advanced tips and strategies, such as tips for counting laps, recognizing variations early, and wall jumping.

-## Play with us
+## Practice with us

-We host roll call customs live on [Twitch](https://www.twitch.tv/rollcallclub).
+We host roll off customs live on [Twitch](https://www.twitch.tv/rollcallclub).
 Come practice with us!